Winter at Chatsworth

 Chatsworth Garden

 Discover the 105-acre Chatsworth Garden, the product of nearly 500 years of careful cultivation and still ever-evolving.
-Sit and enjoy the vistas or take a walk to admire some of the many features, including an arboretum, rock garden, fountains, sculptures, glasshouses, and more.
+Pause and take in the views, or explore and discover some of the many features, including an arboretum, Victorian rock garden, historical waterways, sculptures, glasshouses, a maze and more.

 Chatsworth Farmyard and Playground